silvdoche/NexusR/index.md

 ### Thumbnail picture generate
 The best solution for a thumbnail generation i found is to use PIL and paste pictures over pictures like layers.
-First it will open a back image with constant size 1280 x 720.
+First it will open a background black image with constant size 1280 x 720.
 After that on the left side of the picture it will paste the first player champion , on the right side it will paste the second player champion , paste players face profiles , paste the text pictures and stich everything together.

 ```python